veekaybee/viberary/README.md

       covers the end-to-end workflow of starting with raw data, processing in DuckDB, learning a Word2Vec embeddings model, and storing and querying those embeddings in Redis Search.
 This is the solution I eventually turned into the application directory structure.
-+ `docs` - This serves and rebuilds viberary.pizza
++ `docs` - This serves and rebuilds `viberary.pizza`

+# CONTRIBUTING

+Not organized enough for meaningful contributions yet but should be soon.

 ## Relevant Literature and Bibliography